- Ade on the Frontline of Climate Change, BBC Two

 He’s a well-respected co-host on Children in Need’s annual live appeal show and has hosted countless sporting events including his BAFTA award winning coverage of the 2012 Paralympics on C4, co-hosted with Clare Balding.
 In 2023 he was awarded the RTS Award for Best Sports Presenter for his work on the show – he was described by the judges as a “broadcaster of genuine insight and charisma.”

-Ade’s personal sporting achievements include a Bronze in The Athens Paralympics, Silver in the European Championships and Gold in The World Championships.
-Ade received an MBE in 2005 and was awarded Honorary Doctorates from Loughborough University in 2006 and the University of East London in 2010.
+An exceptional public speaker and live host, Ade supports charities including Amnesty International, Unicef and NSPCC and delivers motivational speeches to schools, charities, and businesses around the world.
+His sporting achievements include a Bronze in The Athens Paralympics, Silver in the European Championships and Gold in The World Championships; he also received an MBE in 2005 and was awarded Honorary Doctorate from Loughborough University in 2006 and the University of East London in 2010.